Bill Clay

-William Lacy Clay Sr (born April 30, 1931) is an American politician from Missouri.
-As Congressman from Missouri's first district, he represented portions of St. Louis in the U.S. House of Representatives for 32 years.
+William Lacy Clay Sr. (April 30, 1931 – July 16, 2025) was an American politician from Missouri who served as a member of the United States House of Representatives representing Missouri's 1st congressional district containing portions of St. Louis for 32 years from 1969 to 2001.
+He was a member of the Democratic Party and one of the 13 co-founding members of the Congressional Black Caucus, and is also acknowledged for having proposed transforming the group into a formal nonpartisan Congressional caucus.

-Early life and family
+Early life and career

-Clay was born in St. Louis, Missouri, the son of Luella S. (Hyatt) and Irving Charles Clay.
+Clay was born in St. Louis on April 30, 1931, the son of Luella S. (Hyatt) and Irving Charles Clay.
 He graduated from Saint Louis University in 1953.
-Clay served in the United States Army from 1953 to 1955, and he was a St. Louis alderman from 1959 to 1964.
-Clay served 105 days in jail for participating in a civil rights demonstration in 1963.
-Prior to entering Congress, Clay held jobs first as a real estate broker and later as a labor coordinator.
+Clay served in the United States Army from 1953 to 1955, and was a St. Louis alderman from 1959 to 1964.
+Clay served 105 days in jail for participating in the Jefferson Bank and Trust Co. civil rights demonstration in 1963.
+Clay organized, and was among those who led, this protest as well.
+Prior to entering Congress, Clay held jobs first as a real-estate broker and later as a labor coordinator.
 He worked for the union of St. Louis city employees from 1961 to 1964 and then with a steamfitters union local until 1967.

+Personal life

 Clay married Carol Ann Johnson in 1953.
-They had three children, including William Lacy Clay Jr., who would succeed his father in the U.S. House.
-The Clay family were parishioners at the predominantly Black St. Nicholas’ Catholic Church in St. Louis.
+They had three children, including Lacy Clay Jr., who would be elected in 2000 to succeed his father in the U.S. House of Representatives.
+The Clay family were parishioners at the predominantly black St. Nicholas Catholic Church in St. Louis.
+On February 16, 2025, Carol Clay died at the age of 89.

-Politics

-Clay was elected to the House of Representatives as a Democrat in 1968.
+Clay died in July 2025, at the age of 94, at the home of one of his daughters in Adelphi, Maryland.

+Political career

+Clay was elected to the United States House of Representatives in 1968.
+Along with fellow African American lawmakers such as former Reps.
+Shirley Chisholm (D-NY) and Louis Stokes (D-OH), Clay was one of three newcomer members of Congress in 1969 who helped co-found of the Black Congressional Caucus predecessor group the "Democratic Select Committee" at behest of Charles Diggs (D-MI).
+During a meeting between caucus members on February 2, 1971, Clay would help lay for the foundation for the creation of the Congressional Black Caucus when he proposed transforming the Democratic Select Committee into a formal nonpartisan caucus for African American U.S. Congress members.
 He became an advocate for environmentalism, labor issues, and social justice.
-In 1993, Clay voted for the Family and Medical Leave Act.
+Clay voted for the Family and Medical Leave Act of 1993.
 From 1991 until the Democrats lost control of Congress in 1995, Clay chaired the House Committee on the Post Office and Civil Service.
-In 2000, he retired from the House and his son, Lacy, succeeded him.
+In 2000, he announced his retirement from the House, and his son, Lacy, succeeded him.